Bhavesh-0609/study/Blockchain.md

 >For validate the message/transaction u can use validation function (requirement : transaction, signature and public key for using this function)
 ## Signature and key demo
 >https://tools.superdatascience.com/blockchain/public-private-keys/signatures
+## What Is Segregated Witness (SegWit)?
+>Segregated Witness (SegWit) refers to a change in the transaction format of Bitcoin.
+Its stated purpose as a protocol upgrade was to protect against transaction malleability and decrease transaction times by increasing block capacity.
+Transaction malleability refers to the possibility that tiny pieces of transaction information could be changed, invalidating new cryptocurrency blocks.
+>
+>It was also intended to speed up the validation process by storing more transactions in a block.
+## Public key vs Bitcoin address
+> Public keys are generated with eliptil function using private key and public address are generated with SHA256 using public key